-The approach Maddison took with this project was to first thoroughly understand the user environment, user needs and typical use patterns before delving into the functional requirements of the system.
-This way we always had the users at the forefront of our mind, and throughout the development work, we kept referring back to the users we talked to saying things like “John was always confused by why these steps were required and just accepted the preset parameters and was frustrated by the need to go through these loops”.
-We made sure we studied a variety of environments, and users, including high-throughput public hospitals and low throughput private institutions.
-We also profiled the different user types and user roles as these are often not the same.
+The approach Maddison took with this project was to first thoroughly understand the user environment, user needs and typical workflows before delving into the functional requirements of the system.
+In this way, we always had the users at the forefront of our mind; and, throughout the development work, we kept referring to the users we had met.
+We made sure we studied a variety of environments, and user-types, including high-throughput public hospitals and low-throughput private institutions.

-Our fresh-eyes approach, without the in-depth knowledge of how the MRI or PET/CT scanners worked, kept us always focused on the user and human factors aspects.
-Developing an EN 62366 based usability specification for complex systems like these is a huge task so before this we wanted to map out typical workflows to get a framework in place that would match the real user needs and clinical workflow.
-We modeled up early stage wire-frame designs and then prototyped these with simple interactive tools so that users could play with them and give feedback.
-Using this feedback helped us evolve the designs and prototypes before supporting the usability specification and detailed design.
+Our approach, without the in-depth knowledge of how the MRI or PET/CT scanners worked, kept us focused on the user and human factors aspects.
+Developing an EN 62366 based usability specification for complex systems like these is a huge task; so, before this we wanted to map out typical workflows to get a framework in place that would match real users’ needs.
+We modelled up early stage wire-frame designs and then prototyped these with simple interactive tools to enable users to experience them and give feedback.
+Using this feedback helped us to evolve the designs and prototypes before supporting the usability specification and detailed design.

 Based on the early wire-frame screen designs, we developed several ‘look and feel’ concepts to communicate the client’s core values for the product.
 These were then refined, and a single concept developed further including innovative graphical elements to help selection of scan types and display of patient positions.